 Your best option here is to use data connection only through your cellphone, and to confine your internet activity to the absolute essentials.
 Cellphone companies like Wind.gr, Vodaphone, and Cosmote offer competitive packages to choose from.

 All three major mobile companies offer just about the same coverage throughout Greece, and 3G is the norm in most areas.
 4G or LTE is available in major metropolitan areas.
 Data rates become "spotty" as you move farther away from the big cities, and dwindle down to a trickle in rural locations.

-We've seen 3G coverages in the immediate vicinity of all the major ports we've docked with a ferry, and that coverage quickly diminished to EDGE soon after embarkation in many cases (especially as you reach the southern parts of the Aegean between Crete and Santorini).
+We've seen 3G coverages in the immediate vicinity of all the major ports we've docked with a ferry, and that coverage quickly diminished to EDGE or none, soon after embarkation in many cases (especially as you reach the southern parts of the Aegean between Crete and Santorini).
 Sometimes the cellular connection would drop to "WMS" which would be appropriate only for use during the most dire emergencies given the high rates of 3.08 € per minute and 10.58 € per MB for data roaming.

 We have tried purchasing the expensive USB modems available from the major cellular companies in Greece and the results were extremely disappointing.